 The tables below present the purchase cost and the allocation of the purchase price with respect to the valuation of individual asset groups.
-For the purpose of these consolidated financial statements, the purchase consideration has been allocated to the fair value of assets acquired, based on management's best estimates and all available information at the time of the Yarumalito Acquisition.
+For the purpose of these consolidated financial statements, the purchase consideration has been allocated to the fair value of assets acquired, based on management's best estimates and all available information at the time of the acquisition of the Yarumalito Project.
 The GoldMining Shares have been valued at \$1.14 per share, the closing GoldMining Share price as traded on the Yarumalito Closing Date.